OysteinFalkeid/Game-Code/README.md

 # timer
 start timer
+1. timer start uppon prosess start

 stopp timer
+1. timer never stoppes because the timer itself is imported from windows

 reset timer
+1. By running timer(True) or timer(reset = True) the timer resets
+2. the timer dose not return a value upon reset.

 event on timer reaching time

+time delay
+1. A simple wait function implemented

 # random
 random number generator for float int and other